RedisMPX/python-mpx/README.md

     # to add and remove channels from the subscription.
     # Use +channel to join a channel, -channel to leave.
     # Sending !channel will send the next message to said channel.
+    await ws.send_text('# Use +channel to join a channel, -channel to leave.') await ws.send_text('# Sending !channel will send the next message to said channel.') await ws.send_text('# To see a message sent to a given channel, you must have joined it beforehand.')

     while True:
         msg = None
         try: